 Although a huge body of research has investigated how 'touch' sensations work in mammals (especially humans), the 'mechano-transduction' channels are still not fully explained.
 In particular, mechanisms providing the 'pleasant' aspects of touch have not yet been adequately described.

-And a subset of Aδ nerve fibers - also known as mechanonociceptor (AM) fibers - that respond to noxious mechanical and thermal stimuli, have end-organs that are as yet are poorly understood.
+And a subset of AÎ´ nerve fibers - known as A-fiber mechano-nociceptor (AM) fibers - that respond to noxious mechanical and thermal stimuli, have end-organs that are as yet are poorly understood.